Pverheijen/peterverheijen.nl/content/posts/power-of-one-on-ones.md

 tags= ["blogs", "books", "one-on-one", "one-to-one"]
 +++

-# One-on-One Meetings: A Simple Framework for Skills and Goals

 One-on-one meetings are great for helping your team grow.
 Here's a quick way to structure these sessions around hard skills, soft skills, and personal goals.

 ## 1. Hard Skills: Building Technical Strength